 CBF™ Suspension – Patent Number US 9,O61,729

-Canfield Bikes has been refining the parallel-link suspension since the late ’90s when the first Canfield prototype was brought to life based on the trailing arm suspensions of trophy trucks; no one else in the industry has as much experience with this design.
+Canfield Bikes has been refining the parallel-link suspension since the late ’90s when Lance Canfield's first Canfield prototype was brought to life based on the trailing arm suspensions of trophy trucks; no one else in the industry has as much experience with this design.
 It was refined into the terrain-flattening rearward-travel downhill performance that makes the Jedi so unique today.
-But Lance and Chris Canfield knew that was only the beginning.
+But Lance knew that was only the beginning.

 Finding the Balance between smooth, active suspension travel and a firm, efficient pedaling platform has been somewhat of a holy grail for bicycle manufacturers and suspension gurus.
 Engineers and design teams have spent years attempting to maximize these traits while maintaining favorable geometry, durability and ride quality.

 There are a number excellent suspension designs available on mountain bikes today, but most make sacrifices on one end of the spectrum or the other.
 The same “efficient” design gives up pedaling efficiency when incorporated on a downhill bike, and will sacrifice small bump performance when applied to a cross-country bike.
 What’s more, those characteristics can fluctuate wildly on the same bike throughout its travel.